 Sugar has been in the press recently for controversial reasons.
 It’s being blamed for a raft of health issues, including the upward trend in obesity rates and diabetes.
 According to the 2012 study ‘Diabetes: the Silent Pandemic: and its impact on Australia’ if rates of diabetes diagnosis remain at their current levels, 3 million Australians over the age of 25 will suffer from diabetes by 2025.

 The financial impacts of both increasing obesity and diabetes rates are enormous; obesity and related illness are costing Australians up to $38 billion dollars a year (diabetes alone costs us around $6.5 billion per year).
-There’s an additional economic toll as well, with data suggesting that obesity-related absenteeism, presenteeism (working through illness and disease that effects productivity) and premature death cause a loss of productivity in the workplace worth nearly $7 billion dollars.
+There’s an additional economic toll as well, with data suggesting that obesity-related absenteeism, presenteeism (working through illness and disease that affects productivity) and premature death cause a loss of productivity in the workplace worth nearly $7 billion dollars.

 Over 63% of the Australian adult population is considered medically overweight and, according to recent findings from the University of Sydney, obesity now affects more than 25% of the nation’s children.
 And we have one of the fastest climbing obesity rates in the world.
 Some of the most prevalent conversations around this phenomenon centre on sugar intake.
 On average, Australian’s consume nearly 42kgs of sugar per person, per year.
 The World Health Organisation has acknowledged the alarming impacts of high sugar consumption on health, recommending people reduce their daily sugar intake to 10% of their total energy intake per day.